holoviz/panel/doc/tutorials/basic/pn_panel.md

 - Display any Python object via `pn.panel(the_object, ...)`.

 :::{note}
-When we ask to *run the code* in the sections below, we may execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook, or in a file `app.py` that is served with `panel serve app.py --autoreload`.
+When we ask to *run the code* in the sections below, we may execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook, or in a file `app.py` that is served with `panel serve app.py --dev`.
 :::

 ```{pyodide}